MicrosoftDocs/dynamics365smb-docs/financials/about-setup-vat.md

 * Understand VAT rounding for documents
 * Set up clauses to explain the use of non-standard VAT rates

-**Note**: The principles for setting up business and product posting groups for VAT are like the principles for setting up general posting groups.
+    **Note**: The concepts behind VAT business and product posting groups are similar to general posting groups.
 For more information, see [Posting Group Setups](finance-posting-groups.md).

 ## Use the VAT Setup assisted setup guide to set up VAT (recommended)
 We recommend that you use the VAT Setup assisted setup guide to set up VAT in Financials.